 Julie Rodewald (through her deposition taken on September 23, 2016 - Exh's "196, 197"): She retired in 2014 as the county clerk recorder for San Luis Obispo County after 20 years.
 She described her duties to include "conducting elections."
 She also served as the ROV for San Luis Obispo.
 She was a member of CACEO.
 She described her understanding of the purpose of the 1% manual tally, and the process by which San Luis Obispo conducts the 1% manual tally.
 She described her understanding of the amendments to section 15360.
-San Luis Obispo does not include VBM ballots not counted as of the election or provisional ballots in the 1% manual tally.
+San Luis Obispo did not perform the random draw until a week after the election to allow more VBM ballots to be included and did not include any provisional ballots in the 1% manual tally.
 In her opinion, the law did not require San Luis Obispo to include provisional ballots in the 1% manual tally.
 San Luis Obispo was one of the four counties which were the subject of section 15360.5.
 The purpose of the 1% manual tally is "to verify the automated count ... to finish the official canvas within the 28 days."
 The 2011 amendment permitted all counties to tally VBM ballots by batch.
 San Luis Obispo did not change its practice to include, or not include, VBM ballots in the 1% manual tally.
 She is not aware that San Luis Obispo's voting system has been hacked.
 San Luis Obispo started the 1% manual tally one week after the election.
 San Luis Obispo included VBM ballots which had been received and processed as of the election in the 1% manual tally.
 San Luis Obispo has 145 polling precincts.
 12 precincts were selected for the 1% manual tally.
 60,228 persons cast VBM ballots in the November 2014 election, and approximately 90 - 95% were processed before San Luis Obispo started the 1% manual tally.
 San Luis Obispo could have included the provisional ballots, like VBM ballots, in the 1% manual tally.
 She observed that the volume of VBM ballots and provisional ballots cast continued to increase.
 The provisional ballots were the last ballots to be counted before the results were certified.